-Since when did middle class hot boys start shaving all their hair off
+Can someone explain this epidemic where middle class boys are shaving their hair off

 Will the real Slim Shady please stand up